 event list, she knew she

 With an art and teaching background, Wendy is able to spot a typo in less than 30 seconds and constantly fights the urge to correct all spelling errors and crooked wall hangings.
 However, members need not be afraid of (or avoid) her as she has no authority to expel you from the club for spelling mistakes!

 When she is not running or hiking/snowshoeing, Wendy is out enjoying her favorite or new culinary and cultural/artistic happenings.

-If you notice any problems with the website content, please send them to Wendy or Lynda at email@example.com
+If you notice any problems with the website content, please send them to Wendy, Lynda or Laura at email@example.com

 See Upcoming Events or Past Events being coordinated by Wendy Wong.

 |Duane, a die hard Sens fan (is there any other kind?), was born and raised in Ottawa where he

 for almost 20 years before moving to Saskatchewan.
 After a few years working at “Corner Gas”

 “Dog River”, he decided it was time for a change so he packed up and headed off to Calgary in